JesseLu/lumos/problems/README.md

     *   spl_modal: splits first and second order TE modes.
     *   spl_tetm: splits fundamental TE and TM modes.
     *   spl_wdm: wavelength splitter.
-    *   spl_wdm_flat: wavelength splitter with top-hat response.
-        This should also demonstrate robustness to temperature and fabrication error.
+    *   spl_combo: splits TE modes and wavelengths.

 *   Switches/Hubs:
     show that the sky is the limit in terms of in-plane devices.
-    *   hub_3x3: 3 input and output ports each, with 3 wavelengths in each.
+    *   hub_3x3: 3 input and output ports each.
     *   hub_4x4, hub_5x5, hub_6x6: extensions of hub_3x3.
-        Rejection modes and top-hat response can be added in an additional step after the main design, in order to make computation more efficient.
+    *   hub_2x2x2: 2 input and output ports with 2 wavelengths each.

 *   Fiber couplers:
     show that we can couple out-of-plane, to optical fiber modes.